nikolay508/Weather-App/README.md

 #### 🌬️ Wind speed in km/h
 #### ✨ Features

-Easy-to-use search bar: Enter the name of any existing city to get instant weather information.
+Easy-to-use search bar: Enter the name of any existing city to get instant weather information. <br>
-Modern UI: Built with HTML, CSS, and JavaScript for a clean and responsive design.
+Modern UI: Built with HTML, CSS, and JavaScript for a clean and responsive design. <br>
 Real-time data: Powered by a reliable weather API for accurate and up-to-date information.

 ## 🚀 Technologies Used
-HTML5
+HTML5 <br>
-CSS3
+CSS3 <br>
-JavaScript
+JavaScript <br>
 Weather API integration

 ## 🌍 How It Works